LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 or `N`, in case of a closure with the integer `N` being the number of additional arguments that will be added to the closure to construct a goal.

+Arbitrary goals used as directives are usually flagged as errors.
+In most cases, these can be wrapped using an `initialization/1` directive to allow compilation to procede.

+Clauses for `term_expansion/2` and `goal_expansion/2` predicates are never used to expand clauses that follow in the same file.
+If that's the case of any module that you're trying to compile as a Logtalk object, the only solution is to move the expansion clauses to a separate file and compile it before that file with the clauses to be expanded.